 The village of Siasconset is unlike any other part of Nantucket.
 Smaller than Nantucket Town, it has a sort of fairytale poetry that can’t be found anywhere else on this island.
 And in early July, it’s all about the roses.
 Draped across fences and over roofs, the bright blossoms nod in the summer breeze, their sweet scent blending with the crisp salt breezes from the Atlantic, just steps away.

 To enjoy ‘Sconset you have to get there first.
 While driving is an option, what if your family is staying all the way in Madaket and you don’t have a vehicle?
 Don’t lose hope!
 The Nantucket Regional Transit Authority (N.R.T.A.) runs buses that can take you to ‘Sconset from nearly anywhere on this island.
-To reach this destination from town, take either the Milestone or the Polpis route from the Greenhound bus station, diagonally across from the Handlebar Cafe (where you can grab fabulous cup of coffee and snacks for the ride).
+To reach this destination from town, take either the Milestone or the Polpis route from the Greenhound bus station, diagonally across from the Artists Association’s Cecelia Joyce & Seward Johnson Gallery.
 For rate information and more complete directional info regarding the NRTA routes, visit nrtawave.com.

 If biking is your preferred means of transportation, there are five different bicycle rental shops where you can rent bikes.
 Remember to stay on the bike path as much as possible and follow the rules of the road!
 Pack water and a lunch so you can picnic when you arrive at your destination.